jhtum93/jhtum93/README.md

 ## Hi there 👋
+I am a physicist in the final stages of my doctorate.
+In the course of my research work, I have built up in-depth expertise in the field of X-ray physics.
+What I found particularly interesting was the combination of experimental work on spectral clinical CT and the associated challenges in image processing.

 <!--
 **jhtum93/jhtum93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.